CloudLabsAI-Azure/CAF-Secure-Methodology/04-protecting-infrastructure-with-azure-ddos-protection-plans.md

 ## **Task 3: View metrics from Public IP address**

-In this task, we are viewing the metrics with the various aggregation.
+In this task, you will explore and visualize the metrics using various kinds of aggregation.

 1. Navigate back to the **Firewalllp** page, Under Monitoring, select **Metrics**.